AnhZhang1994/LiteratureNotes/Social Media-Related/WWW'21 “Go eat a bat, Chang!”: On the Emergence of Sinophobic Behavior on Web Communities in the Face of COVID-19.md

 ### Summary
 Collect 5 month post data from 2 online communities (4chan /pol/ and Twitter), measure the trends of Sinophobic, and investigate new terms with word2vec.

-**Related Technique:** crawler/scrapper, word2vec, similarity calculation
+**Related Technique:** crawler/scrapper, word2vec, similarity calculation, data vosualization

 ### Pros
 1. Hot topic from special perspectives (hatespeech and conspiracy theories) target to sinophobic